ART: Painting Childhood, Compton Verney, opens Sat March 16 – June 16

 HOME-WORKING? **New Co-worker Hub and Cafe launch** The Kitchen Farnborough, Mon to Fri

 Some fab news!
-This friendly and vibrant rural Warwickshire gastro pub restaurant is this week embarking on a pioneering new mid-week venture which could be seen as a blue print for other rural pubs.
+This friendly and vibrant rural Warwickshire gastropub restaurant is embarking on a new mid-week venture which could be seen as a blue print for other rural pubs.
 It’s opening its doors to the home-working community, inviting people to come and enjoy meeting other like-minded individuals at their new co-working hub and café.
 A brilliant idea!
 So, if you fancy taking your laptop and enjoying a delicious deli style grazing lunch do pop along – think Ottolenghi meeting the best sausage roll you will ever taste!
 It will be open to visitors and members Mon to Fri, 9-5 ongoing, with pancakes and coffee and their customary welcoming smile.
 Located between Banbury and Warwick in a National Trust village near Farnborough Hall it’s a lovely, peaceful spot yet easily accessible.

 THEATRE: The RSC’s As You Like It, Feb 14 – Aug 31 & The Taming of the Shrew, March 8 – Aug 31, at RST, Stratford,